raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        "hej rognvoldr"
 ```

 This has an interesting possibility.
-We used `sequence2` to arrange things so that we could do a computation on successive elements of a self-referential sequence.
+We used `sequencePairs` to arrange things so that we could do a computation on successive elements of a self-referential sequence.
 What if we use `zipWith` self-referentially?

 ```javascript
 function * fibonacci2 () {